 Douglas Doucette, Moncton, NB

-Douglas is currently the Regional Pharmacy Clinical Manager and Clinical Resource Pharmacist, Cardiology, with Pharmacy Services at Horizon Health Network, New Brunswick.
+Douglas is currently the Regional Director, Pharmacy Services at Horizon Health Network, New Brunswick.
 He is an Adjunct Clinical Professor at the College of Pharmacy, Faculty of Health Professions at Dalhousie University in Halifax, Nova Scotia.
 Douglas served 28 years as a Pharmacy Officer (Regular and Reserves) in the Canadian Forces.
 He has been a member of CSHP for the last 21 years and served on various committees and task forces at the National level and with New Brunswick Branch and Alberta Branch.
 Douglas is currently President and is responsible for the External Portfolio.

 Zack Dumont, Regina, SK

 Bio: Family, Friends, Pharmacy (knowledge translation and evidence-based medicine, leadership, pharmacy practice), Information Technology, and Fitness